alphagov/paas-developer-docs/docs/deploying_apps/deploying_node_js.md

 1. You can optionally run `npm install` to preinstall dependencies rather than having them added during the PaaS staging process.

-1. Run `cf push` to upload and start the app.
+1. Run `cf push APPNAME` to upload and start the app.
+If you want to upload the app without starting it (for example, if you need to create a PostgreSQL service), run `cf push --no-start APPNAME`, then when you are ready to start the app, run `cf start APPNAME`.

 See [Tips for Node.js Applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) in the Cloud Foundry documentation for more information.

-##Node.js and backing services
+##PostgreSQL setup with Node.js

 If your app depends on [backing services](/deploying_services/) such as PostgreSQL, it will need to parse the `VCAP_SERVICES` environment variable to get required details, such as service URLs and credentials.